Overview

 Organizations seeking certification to TL 9000 need to first follow the steps described on the TL 9000 Registration Process pages.
 Part of that process involves selecting a CB that will audit their organization to determine if their processes conform to the requirements of TL 9000.

-For this purpose, QuEST Forum has selected ABs in several countries around the world who then select and accredit various CBs to perform assessments of conformance to TL 9000 through audits of the organization's processes.
+For this purpose, TIA QuEST Forum has selected ABs around the world who then select and accredit various CBs to perform assessments of conformance to TL 9000 through audits of the organization's processes.

 Selecting one of the links below provides a list with hyperlinks that profiles the various organizations and also provides contact information.

-Auditors who perform audits for CBs must also meet rigid standards and conform to a code of practice
+Auditors who perform audits for CBs must also meet rigid standards.

 How long should an audit take?
-That depends on the size of the organization, scope of registration, etc. Audits can last from one day to months.
-QuEST Forum provides a guide for the duration of a TL 9000 audit exclusive of the ISO 90001 portion of the audit.
-These guidelines are revised as needed and are not tied to a particular release of the TL 9000 Requirements Handbook.
+That depends on the size of the organization, scope of registration, etc. months.
+TL 9000 adds 1/2 to several days to the audit days required for ISO 9001 certification.
+TIA QuEST Forum provides a guide for the duration of a TL 9000 audit exclusive of the ISO 9001 portion of the audit.
+These guidelines are revised as needed and are not tied to a particular releases of the TL 9000 Handbooks.